guleswine/guleswine/README.md

 ---

 ## 🔭 Currently
-- Working on an online education platform used worldwide
+- I'm working on an online education platform accessible worldwide
-- Learning and applying AI & LLMs — fine-tuning models and using AI-assisted coding
+- Learning and applying AI & LLMs — fine-tuning/inference models and using AI-assisted coding
 - Building small pet projects to prototype ideas and learn fast

 ## 💡 Skills